LSDOlab/modopt/docs/src/api.md

 # API Reference
-This section contains auto-generated API reference for the package.
+This section contains the public API reference for modOpt.

 ```{toctree}
 :maxdepth: 2